Enumerated Classes with Associated Data in Kotlin

 }

-Anonymous Classes: Supertypes, Overrides, and Abstract Methods in Kotlin:
+Anonymous classes: Supertypes, overriding, and abstract methods in Kotlin:

-We can define constant values in enums through anonymous classes and functions as shown below; they are ideal for showing or performing some calculation that has to do with the rest of the structure that we perform in the enumerable types and this is another proof of how versatile and consistent data structures are in Kotlin:
+We can define constant values in enums using functions and anonymous classes as shown below; they are ideal for displaying or performing some calculation related to the rest of the structure we create in the enumerable types, and this is further proof of how versatile and consistent data structures are in Kotlin:

 enum class Interes {